 This, however, does not apply for Medigap (Medicare Supplement) plans which can decline to provide insurance or require you to pay an increased premium if you are switching plans and not enrolling during a ‘guaranteed issue period’.
 Medigap plans can also only be purchased if you are on Original Medicare.

 Mistake #6: Fear that your premiums increase from using health care services

 Seniors who are on a Medicare Advantage plan may worry that using more services will increase the premium they are charged the next year.
 This is not true for Medicare Advantage plans.

 Medicare Advantage plan providers are paid a set amount each year by the government to cover your health needs.
-By taking this amount, the Medicare Advantage plans agree to cover your health needs each year including capping your out-of-pocket costs ($7,550 in 2021 for in-network).
+By taking this amount, the Medicare Advantage plans agree to cover your health needs each year including capping your out-of-pocket costs.
 While you may have a monthly premium you pay that is above the standard Part B premium, this premium is unrelated and not tied to your health situation.

 Medicare Advantage plans are becoming more popular and each year plan providers continue to bring more benefits to Medicare beneficiaries.
 There are many reasons to enroll in a Medicare Advantage plan, including the fact that these plans often cover extra benefits not typically included under Original Medicare such as Part D drug coverage, vision, dental, and hearing.
 If you are enrolling in a Medicare Advantage plan make sure to avoid the common mistakes we’ve outlined in this article.